VormCorp/CodeSenseExam/README.md

 **Code Sense** is a self-contained, single-session browser quiz covering NSW Stage 4 Software Engineering content across three sections:

+There are two files: V2 - All in one giant HTML file which will run perfectly fine on school PCs.
+Rename the file to index.html if you want it to run off some form of hosting.
+You can rename it anything you like as long as it has the correct .html ending.

+V3 is the latest release.
+I added basic browser security after finding casual/out of subject teachers didn't notice double tabbers and inspectors.
+The JS is therefore separated from the HTML.

+Both versions need a working internet connection for the CSS and some functionality.

+## Where does this sit in the new curriculum

+The 2026 academic year mandates explicit instruction regarding the ethical deployment and operational limits of AI in the classroom.
+This assessment directly evaluates student compliance with the [NSW Department of Education Guidelines regarding the use of generative AI](https://education.nsw.gov.au/teaching-and-learning/education-for-a-changing-world/guidelines-regarding-use-of-generative-ai), specifically testing core system safety competencies and data boundaries.

 | Section | Focus | Questions | Points |
 |---------|-------|-----------|--------|
 | A | Python Syntax & Logic | Q1 – Q20 | 50 pts |